This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In September 2019, Namibia adopted the “Modified Single Buyer Framework,” which allows independent power producers to directly sell electricity to large power users locally and internationally across the national transmission grid.
 Namibia is evolving from a centralized model dominated by one large utility, NamPower, to a hybrid decentralized model with multiple actors generating and supplying electricity.
 This represents a significant shift in the generating mix.
-Transmission customers are now able to buy a portion (up to 30 percent) of their energy requirements directly from a private power generator.
-The new framework provides for the deployment of new generation technologies such as battery storage, and has the potential to attract significant national and foreign direct investments.
+Transmission customers are now able to buy up to 30 percent of their energy requirements directly from a private power generator.
+The new framework provides for the deployment of new generation technologies such as battery storage and has the potential to attract significant national and foreign direct investments.

 Estimates are that fewer than 10 percent of rural households have access to electricity (either from the electrical grid) or through local power generation; in addition, up to 60 percent of Namibians are “off grid.”
 As a result, the government launched its Off-grid Energization Master Plan (OGEMP), an initiative that promotes the use of renewable energy for households not connected to the grid.
 The OGEMP recognizes that connecting remote rural communities to the electrical grid is expensive (in some cases prohibitively so), thus it was logical to promote off-grid (frequently renewable) solutions.
 Donors and government have worked with financial institutions to create low-cost financing options so that rural communities and households can afford to purchase and maintain photovoltaic (solar) energy.

-Power Africa is working with the governments of Namibia and Botswana to develop a mega solar power project.
-This mega solar project could add between 300-500 MW of solar capacity in Namibia by 2024 to meet expected domestic demand for energy and up to 3,000 MW of new solar capacity by 2030 to transform Namibia into a net energy exporter.
+Power Africa is working with the governments of Namibia and Botswana to unlock the procurement of large-scale solar power.
+The goal is to add between 300-500 MW of solar capacity in Namibia by 2024 to meet expected domestic demand for energy and between 3-5 gigawatts (GW) of new solar capacity by 2030 to transform Namibia into a net energy exporter.

 - Products and services with immediate need or potential in Namibia include: